About me

 My name is Penny Duggan.
 My mother’s family came to Blackfen from Deptford in the 1930s and my father’s from Wandsworth in the 1960s.
 Both sought an improvement in their lives: modern houses with gardens, fresh air and space.
 They joined other families who had been coming to Blackfen in increasingly large numbers since the 1920s.

-I am also Community Engagement Officer at Blackfen Community Library and a Committee Member of Lamorbey and Sidcup Local History Society.
+After a career in book publishing, I have switched to archives management.
+I am also Community Engagement Officer at Blackfen Community Library and Chair of Lamorbey and Sidcup Local History Society.
 Previous roles include Secretary of Bexley Historical Society (2010-20), Secretary of Bexley Civic Society (2016-19), volunteer at Erith Museum (2006-09), and Member of Blendon Archaeological and Historical Research Group.
+In May 2022 I was awarded Civic Recognition of Outstanding Achievement for Devoted Service given to the Community by Bexley Council.

 Curious about why my family ended up in Blackfen, many years ago I started investigating the history of Blackfen, its development and the people who have lived here, and also what ‘Blackfen’ means to residents today.
 My book, Woodmen and Fenmen: Blackfen’s story, was published in 2014.